cotestatnt/YA_FSM/README.md

 ```

 ### Action definition
-For each state you can define also a maximun of 64 qualified action, that will be execute when state is active causing effect to the target bool variable
+For each state you can define also a set of qualified action, that will be execute when state is active causing effect to the target bool variable

 ```
-bool targetVar;
+bool targetVar1, targetVar2;
-stateMachine.AddAction(STATE_INDEX, YA_FSM::N, targetVar);
+stateMachine.AddAction(STATE_INDEX, YA_FSM::N, targetVar1);
+stateMachine.AddAction(STATE_INDEX, YA_FSM::R, targetVar2);
 ```

 The library actually support this action qualifiers: